ricsirigu/lift-todo-backend/README.md

-## Todo Backend with the Lift Framework
+## Todo Backend in Scala with the Lift Framework
 https://liftweb.net/

 https://www.todobackend.com/